ceroberoz/inEditor/AI-ASSIST-FAQ.md

 The AI Assist module is designed to generate improved LinkedIn posts using multiple AI models.
 Here's a high-level overview of the process:

-## How does the AI Assist module work?

-The AI Assist module is designed to generate improved LinkedIn posts using multiple AI models.
-Here's a high-level overview of the process:

 ![AI Assist process](https://github.com/ceroberoz/inEditor/blob/meong/ai-assist-process.png "AI Assist process flow")

 ## What are the main steps in the process?